Data Protection Statement

 Our Legal Basis For Processing Personal Data

-In the provision of our services to you we rely on your consent, as well as our legitimate interests in the proper marketing of, recruitment for and record keeping of our firm, as the legal basis for processing your personal data.
+In the provision of our services to you we rely on your consent, as well as our legitimate interests (for example in the proper marketing of, recruitment for and record keeping of our firm), as the legal basis for processing your personal data.

 Furthermore, we also rely on our contractual obligations to you where appropriate as a justification for processing your personal data is necessary for the performance of a contract with you.